willemneal/docs/basics/loader.md

 Note that some of the loader's functionality, like allocating strings, requires the [managed runtime](../details/runtime.md) interface to be exported to the host.
 {% endhint %}

+{% hint style="info" %}
+If you want an even more convenient way of passing high-level data types between Javascript and AssemblyScript modules, take a look at [as-bind](https://github.com/torch2424/as-bind)
+{% endhint %}

 ## Install

 For each version of the AssemblyScript compiler, there is a standalone version of the loader that can be installed from npm: